BXB Market Review: Legit Broker or Just Another Scam?

 - StopOut level: 5%.

-- Minimum trade volume: 0.01 standard lots.
+- Minimum trade size: 0.01 standard lot.

 Technical Support Analysis of BXB Market